azorya/KafkaNotes/offset_exercise1.md

 We can ingnore *KMOffsetCache-kafkaqamini1* record.
 It is a CMAK (former Kafka Manager) artifact.
 Apart of it our group list is empty.

 Let us read our records with kafka-console-consumer.
-Pay attantion to the *--from-beginning* option.
+Pay attantion to the *--from-beginning* option, which instructs, only for  a _new group_, to read from zero offset, that is from very beginning, rather than from the moment consumer starts.

     ~/kafka/current/bin/kafka-console-consumer --bootstrap-server localhost:9092 --topic T2 --group G2 --from-beginning
     First Record
     Third One
-    Forth Record
+    Fourth Record
     Second Record

-As expected we got all fore records. *Without stopping* our consumer let us look at the group list.
+As expected we got all four records, and now consumer sits waiting for the next message. *Without stopping* our consumer let us look at existing groups using _--list_ option.

     ~/kafka/current/bin/kafka-consumer-groups --bootstrap-server localhost:9092 --list
     KMOffsetCache-ubuntus1
     G2
 We have a new group *G2*.
-Let us examine it:
+Let us examine it using the _--desribe_ option

     zconsult@kafkaqa3:~$ ~/kafka/current/bin/kafka-consumer-groups --bootstrap-server localhost:9092 --group G2 --describe